dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 some subtopic of the current subject.

-When you *do* find some part of an article on Wikipedia fascinating, what normally happens (at least to me) is you find yourself clicking on links which take you to more details or otherwise provide greater context on whatever you happen to be reading about.
+When you *do* find some part of an article on Wikipedia fascinating, what normally happens (at least with me) is you find yourself clicking on links which take you to more details or otherwise provide greater context on whatever you happen to be reading about.
 This is a great way to provide information, as it is easy to comprehend--thanks to a consistent altitude--while it also empowers the reader to explore ideas in a way that naturally follows his or her own curiosity.
+(Incidentally, this also makes Wikipedia a very dangerous place if you can't afford to waste a lot of time!)

 And of course, I could replace the word "altitude" in the above paragraphs with "abstraction level" and suddenly we'd be talking about code.
 Good code is written like a good Wikipedia article--at a